Agritourism – An Overview

 Trespassers are persons who are on the land without the landowner’s permission.
 As a general rule, landowners owe trespassers no duty of care except to avoid intentionally injuring them.
 However, children who are trespassers may be owed a higher duty of care depending on the situation and jurisdiction.

-A licensee is someone who is on the property with permission but does not provide any economic benefit to the landowner, such as a hunter or fisherman who does not compensate the landowner for hunting or fishing on the land.
+A licensee is someone who is on the property with permission but does not provide any economic benefit to the landowner, such as a hunter or fisherman who does not compensate the landowner for access to the land.
 Generally, licensees must be told of hidden dangers and the landowner owes a duty of care to not act in a way that would harm the licensee.

 For more information regarding landowner liability issues, visit the Landowner Liability Reading Room.